kallmanation/kallmanation/ckyt0vfjh0cmjsus183xg2ezq.md

 ## Immutable ActiveRecord

 I just merged something at [my job](https://root.engineering) that I'm proud of.
-I was inspired by another [post here](https://dev.to/rodreegez/immutable-activerecord-models-11dp), but I'm especially happy with mine as I think I've covered a few holes Adam Rogers left in their example as well as added some needed niceties for my use-case.
+I was inspired by a [post on dev.to](https://dev.to/rodreegez/immutable-activerecord-models-11dp), but I'm especially happy with mine as I think I've covered a few holes Adam Rogers left in their example as well as added some needed niceties for my use-case.
 Ready?
 Let's get stuck into it:

 # Why?